YosfanEilay/Fix-keyboard-DDDouble-Tyypingg/README.md

 ## How to Increase or Decrease the Delay ?
 1. Right click the "Double Typing Fix.ahk" script and click "Edit"
-2. And change the "c := 90" to the desire time.
+2. And change the "delay := 90" to the desire time.

 #### Key Notes
-1. Delay time is in millisecond.
+1. Default delay is 90 millisecond
 2. The delay time is the range between each key stroke on the same key

 #### The Actual Process